hungvucoding/hungvucoding/README.md

 ---

 ## 📖 Background
-- University of Economics and Law, Vietnam National University, Ho Chi Minh City (2019–2023)
+- Bachelor of International Business
-  Bachelor degree in Internation Business
+  University of Economics and Law, Vietnam National University, Ho Chi Minh City (2019–2023)
   GPA: 3.1/4.0

-- I currently working as a junior data analyst for audit team at Profectus Vietnam
+- Currently working as a Junior Data Analyst for the Audit team at Profectus Vietnam.

 ---
 ## 🛠️ Skills